-Conditions are impermanent, both the mind-attended ones and the non-mind-attended.
-In practice, the non-mind-attended conditions are non-existent.
+Conditions are impermanent, both the mind-attended and the non-mind-attended ones.

+In practice, the non-mind-attended conditions are nonexistent.
 What is there that is not mind-attended?
-Even your own toilet, which you would think would be non-mind-attended... try letting someone smash it with a sledge hammer!
-He would probably have to contend with the "authorities."
-The mind attends everything, even feces and urine.
+Even your own toilet, which you would think would be non-mindattended; try letting someone smash it with a sledge hammer!
+He would probably have to contend with the 'authorities'.
+The mind attends everything, even faeces and urine.
 Except for the person who sees clearly the way things are, there are no such things as non-mind-attended conditions.

 Appearances are determined into existence.
-Why must we determine them?
+Why must we

+determine them?
 Because they don't intrinsically exist.
 For example, suppose somebody wanted to make a marker.
 He would take a piece of wood or a rock and place it on the ground, and then call it a marker.
 Actually it's not a marker.
 There isn't any marker, that's why you must determine it into existence.
-In the same way we "determine" cities, people, cattle - everything!
+In the same way we 'determine' cities, people, cattle - everything!
 Why must we determine these things?
 Because originally they do not exist.

-Concepts such as "monk" and "layperson" are also "determinations."
+Concepts such as 'monk' and 'layperson' are also 'determinations'.
 We determine these things into existence because intrinsically they aren't here.
 It's like having an empty dish - you can put anything you like into it because it's empty.
 This is the nature of determined reality.
 Men and women are simply determined concepts, as are all the things around us.

-If we know the truth of determinations clearly, we will know that there are no beings, because "beings" are determined things.
+If we know the truth of determinations clearly, we will know that there are no beings, because 'beings' are determined things.
 Understanding that these things are simply determinations, you can be at peace.
-But if you believe that the person, being, the "mine," the "theirs," and so on are intrinsic qualities, then you must laugh and cry over them.
-These are the proliferation of conditioning factors.
+But if you believe that the person, being, the 'mine', the 'theirs', and so on are intrinsic qualities, then you must laugh and cry over them.
+These are the proliferations of conditioning factors.
 If we take such things to be ours there will always be suffering.
-This is micchādițthi, wrong view.
+This is micchādiṭṭhi, wrong view.
 Names are not intrinsic realities, they are provisional truths.
 Only after we are born do we obtain names, isn't that so?
 Or did you have your name already when you were born?
-The name comes afterwards, right?
+The name usually comes afterwards, right?
 Why must we determine these names?
 Because intrinsically they aren't there.

 We should clearly understand these determinations.
 Good, evil, high, low, black and white are all determinations.
 We are all lost in determinations.
-This is why at the funeral ceremonies the monks chant, Aniccā vata saṅkhārā...
+This is why at the funeral ceremonies the monks chant, Aniccā vata saṅkhārā ...
 Conditions are impermanent, they arise and pass way.
 That's the truth.
 What is there that, having arisen, doesn't cease?
 Good moods arise and then cease.
 Have you ever seen anybody cry for three or four years?
 At the most, you may see people crying a whole night, and then the tears dry up.
-Having arisen, they cease....
+Having arisen, they cease.

-Tesam vūpasamo sukho1....
-If we understand sankhāras, proliferations, and thereby subdue them, this is the greatest happiness.
-This is true merit, to be calmed of proliferations, calmed of "being," calmed of individuality, of the burden of self.
-Transcending these things one sees the Unconditioned.
+Tesaṃ vūpasamo sukho: If we understand saṅkhāras (proliferations), and thereby subdue them, this is the greatest happiness.
+To be calmed of proliferations, calmed of 'being', calmed of individuality, of the burden of self, is true merit.
+Transcending these things one sees the unconditioned.
 This means that no matter what happens, the mind doesn't proliferate around it.
 There's nothing that can throw the mind off its natural balance.
 What else could you want?
 This is the end, the finish.